nicolas-navarro-guerrero/nicolas-navarro-guerrero.github.com/_posts/2018-07-17-wcusl-icdl-epirob-2018.md

 author: Nicolás Navarro-Guerrero
 ---
-<p>In this workshop we will discuss the developmental processes involved in the emergence of representations of action and perception in humans and artificial agents in continual learning.
+In this workshop we will discuss the developmental processes involved in the emergence of representations of action and perception in humans and artificial agents in continual learning.
 These processes include action-perception cycle, active perception, continual sensory-motor learning, environmental-driven scaffolding, and intrinsic motivation.
-For more information on the Workshop, <a target="_blank" href="https://conferences.au.dk/icdl-epirob-2018-workshop/">click here.</a></p>
+For more information on the Workshop, <a target="_blank" href="https://conferences.au.dk/icdl-epirob-2018-workshop/">click here.</a>

 <!--more-->